tbedford/Website-Test/source/articles/diving-into-the-buffer-pool.md

 # Diving into the buffer pool

-Some quick notes on buffer pools...
+Summary: In this article I provide some brief notes on buffer pools.

 The need for buffer pools.
 If you have a memory constrained system and multiple processes or even interrupt routines are running you might